pampatzoglou/articles/StatefulWorkloads.md

 description: "Priority for critical database workloads"
 ```

-Assign the priority class to database deployments, keepingin mind that the primary instance is more critical than replicas:
+Assign the priority class to database deployments, keeping in mind that the primary instance is more critical than replicas:

 ```yaml
 ...